Michael had his stroke in 2015. He spent two weeks in the hospital and three months doing tough therapy.

 After her pro bono representation concluded, Christina became more involved with SSEEO, first serving as its Secretary and now as a Board Member.
 She is so proud of the amazing work that SSEEO does and continuously inspired by the bravery, strength and perseverance of her father and the many stroke survivors and caregivers that she has met in the course of her service to this incredible organization.

-Christina recently moved from downtown Chicago to San Francisco, where she resides with her husband, Brett.
+Christina moved to Seattle, where she resides with her husband and children.
 Together they enjoy running, hiking, wine tasting and seeking out great BBQ.

 Mark Egelston is a stroke survivor of 30 years.
 He joined SSEEO in 2012 to help others navigate the stroke journey.
 He shares his story monthly to new stroke patients and families at local hospitals and stroke support groups.

 He is a banker by day and also serves as SSEEO, Treasurer.
-In addition, he oversees and leads volunteer teams for SSEEO’s Survivor2Survivor (S2S) program.
+In addition, he oversees and leads volunteer teams for SSEEO’s Stroke Survivor2Survivor (SS2S) telephone peer support program.

 ACCOUNTING / FINANCE